MikheyevLab/Computing-Fall-2015/_posts/2015-10-09-4-complexity.md

     print(a)
     ```
 Is this behavior what you expected?
 Why does Python do this?
 What would you do if you wanted to change just _b_ and not _a_?
-9. What happens if you call `append` repeatedly on a python list.
-How could you prevent this behavior?
+9. What cost is associated with calling `append` repeatedly on a python list.
+Use the resources given in the lecture to study the implementation and its consequences on performance.
+How could you prevent this behavior in your *own* code, without reimplementing lists?